wearpants/wherestheparty/README.rst

 Python will be used to transform content, using `lxml`_.
 JavaScript obfuscation can be done with `SlimIt`_.
 Key generation and signing will be done with `Pycrypto`_ or `M2Crypto`_.
 A health check spider could be written with `scrapy`_.
 Testing can use `selenium`_ and/or `Browsershots`_.

-For WTPnet, the main site could be written in `Django`_ or another of the many Python web frameworks.
+For mirrorparty.org, the main site could be written in `Django`_ or another of the many Python web frameworks.
 Screen scrapers for The Pirate Bay would be written with standard library modules, lxml or scrapy.
 The original `BitTorrent`_ client could be used for downloads.
 For uploading to mirrors, there is `ftplib`_ for FTP, `paramiko`_ for ssh/sftp, `pysync`_ for rsync. (several alternatives available for all of these, including wrappers around commandline utilities). `scipy`_ and `NLTK`_ can be used for automated language and topic identification, and spam filtering. `Google Translate`_ links will be present on sample pages.

 ======================
 Open Questions/Issues
 ======================

 * Is there a better domain than wherestheparty.net?
 All the good ones are taken.
-* Are there other ways of getting content into WTPnet?
+* Are there other ways of getting content into mirrorparty.org?
 Searching for tags/links/named files on Google, file hosting services or links on pastebins perhaps?
 * Elliptic curve DSA would be preferable to RSA, but SJCL doesn't currently support it.
-* WTPnet could generate tarballs on demand for users who do not want to supply login credentials.
+* mirrorparty.org could generate tarballs on demand for users who do not want to supply login credentials.
 This makes updating their mirror lists more difficult, but maybe a small mirror-list-update script could be provided.
-* Should WTPnet have a keypair so that tarballs can be transmitted to it securely?
+* Should mirrorparty.org have a keypair so that tarballs can be transmitted to it securely?
 Motivation is to prevent content filtering on upload to a file hosting site.
 * Things may simplified by using a single entry point URI on each mirror and referencing individual documents using anchors (a la Gmail or Twitter).
 Mirror hopping (switching between entry points on several mirrors) is desirable here, as the browser's back button can be used to find a working mirror if the current one goes down.
 May also help with memory consumption/leak issues.

 .. _`TOR skyrocketed`: https://blog.torproject.org/blog/recent-events-egypt